 For your convenience, here are some of the free certification courses:

 Most of these courses are free and skill intensive.
 Completing a certification course successfully gives you the edge of having know-how in a particular niche and the employer an idea that you know your way around a particular role.

 Technology has certainly made it possible for budding job seekers to amplify their skill set without even being in a professional setup.
 These courses are highly comprehensive and duly replicate client projects you are going to get exposed to in a real job setting.

 Also, besides boosting your skill set, it does add a certain amount of weight to your resume.

 Networking is the key to professional endeavors.
 Memorize this in case you need to use it in a social setting.
 What exactly is networking?
 It’s when you create means and arrangements to get to know specific people who might help you, directly or indirectly, in your career pursuit.

-Everything has communities and getting into one which favors your career can be tough.
+Everything has communities, and getting into one that favors your career can be tough.
 In that case, you would need to explore platforms like

 These platforms are thriving with communities of different interests.
 Find yours and connect.
-Get to know about the latest industry trends and requirements.
+Learn about the latest industry trends and requirements.
 Create multiple accounts and start posting your queries.
-You would be surprised how quickly your questions will get answered on some platforms.
+You would be surprised at how quickly your questions will get answered on some platforms.

-Prepare a list of those people and connect with them daily, once they notice your inquisition they’ll start giving you insider tips for their respective organizations or some might even be willing to refer you to their organizations.
+Prepare a list of those people and connect with them daily.
+Once they notice your inquiry, they’ll start giving you insider tips for their respective organizations, or some might even be willing to refer you to their organizations.
 With a little bit of patience, it’ll all start falling into place.